sujitha-puthana/Exploratory-Data-Analysis/Readme.md

 - 20 09001 10200504  PM25-PRI     0.388 POINT 1999
 - 24 09001 10200602  PM25-PRI     1.490 POINT 1999

+### Data Variables
-### fips: A five-digit number (represented as a string) indicating the U.S. county
+- fips: A five-digit number (represented as a string) indicating the U.S. county
-### SCC: The name of the source as indicated by a digit string (see source code classification table)
+- SCC: The name of the source as indicated by a digit string (see source code classification table)
-### Pollutant: A string indicating the pollutant
+- Pollutant: A string indicating the pollutant
 - Emissions: Amount of PM2.5 emitted, in tons
 - type: The type of source (point, non-point, on-road, or non-road)
 - year: The year of emissions recorded